paypal/InnerSourceCommons/events/isc-spring-2018.md

 ### Food

-Morning snack, lunch and afternoon snack will be provided to Summit attendees each day, courtesy of Robert Bosch. ### Evening Events
+Morning snack, lunch and afternoon snack will be provided to Summit attendees each day, courtesy of Robert Bosch.

-### Events
+### Evening Events

 - **May 16th**: Bosch will host a summit dinner on May 16th close to the venue.
 - **May 17th**: We'll visit the Bosch semiconductor fab in Reutlingen. **Note:** we can only accomodate 50 visitors!
 We'll prioritize external guests over Bosch employees and we'll go in the order of registrations.